-The trend of cloud-native technology is moving towards pursuing consistent application delivery across clouds and on-premises infrastructures using Kubernetes as the common abstraction layer.
-Kubernetes, although excellent in abstracting low-level infrastructure details, does introduce extra complexity to application developers, namely understanding the concepts of pods, port exposing, privilege escalation, resource claims, CRD, and so on.
-We’ve seen the nontrivial learning curve and the lack of developer-facing abstraction have impacted user experiences, slowed down productivity, led to unexpected errors or misconfigurations in production.
-People start to question the value of this revolution: "why am I bothered with all these details?".
+The trend of cloud-native technology is moving towards pursuing consistent application delivery across clouds and on-premises infrastructures using Kubernetes as the common layer.
+Kubernetes, although excellent in abstracting low-level infrastructure details, does not introduce abstractions to model software deployment on top of hybrid environments.
+We’ve seen the lack of application level context have impacted user experiences, slowed down productivity, led to unexpected errors or misconfigurations in production.

 The typical examples are Heroku and Cloud Foundry.
-They provide full application management capabilities and aim to improve developer experience and efficiency.
+They provide full application deployment and management capabilities and aim to improve developer experience and efficiency.
 In this context, KubeVela shares the same goal.

 Though the biggest difference lies in flexibility.

-KubeVela is a Kubernetes add-on that enabling you to serve end users with programmable building blocks which are fully flexible and coded by yourself.
+KubeVela enables you to serve end users with programmable building blocks (based on CUE) which are fully flexible and can be extended at any time.
 Comparing to this mechanism, traditional PaaS systems are highly restricted, i.e. they have to enforce constraints in the type of supported applications and capabilities, and as application needs grows, you always outgrow the capabilities of the PaaS system - this will never happen in KubeVela platform.

-So think of KubeVela as a Heroku that is fully extensible to serve your needs as you grow.
+So think of KubeVela as a Heroku but it is fully extensible when your needs grow.